arras-energy/gridlabd/docs/Utilities/Glutils.md

 * line:VAR: line property vector

 The `glutils` module is a `gridlabd` runtime model accessor library that can be used when running Python code in `gridlabd` modules.
 The accessors allow Python code to read and write both global variables and object properties.
 The library also includes convenience methods to obtain a list global variables, and dictionaries of object, object header values, classes, class members, as well as property accessor that can perform unit conversion.

-The `glutils` module also include a JSON model accessor that uses the same underlying methods as the runtime accessor.
+The `glutils` module also includes a JSON model accessor that uses the same underlying methods as the runtime accessor.

+The utilities include a number of useful graph theory methods to extract the structure and properties of network embedded in the model.
+Networks are identified by `from` and `to` properties in edges, or in the case of `pypower` models, the presence of `fbus` and `tbus` properties that refer to `bus_i` properties in vertices.
+The following structural property can be extracted using the `graph` option:

+* A: adjacency matrix

+* D: degree matrix

+* L: graph Laplacian matrix

+* B: oriented incidence matrix

+* W: weighted real Laplacian matrix

+* Wc: weighted complex Laplacian matrix

+The extraction process automatically generates the edge weights based on the line impedance.
+These are stored in `Y`, `Yc`, and `Z`.
+In addition, the reference bus list is stored in `refbus`.
+All other properties of a line/branch or node/bus can be extracted as a vector using the `line` and `node` options, respectively by defining the mapping, e.g., `node:VAR:PROPERTY`, where `VAR` is any string not already used for graph arrays and impedance vectors.